Open the door to a lifetime of reading.

 It’s a real house, full of books, in the charming neighbourhood of Inglewood in Calgary, Alberta.
 Between visits, you can access online resources and workshops.

 As a teacher of early education, I was amazed at the care and thought that went into the design of Little Red Reading House.
 This is one of those "secret gems" in Calgary, I want everyone to know about it but also want it to be all mine too!
-What a wonderful place to celebrate reading, in such a loving environment that my daughter felt instantly comfortable in!
+What a wonderful place to celebrate reading, in such a loving environment that children feel instantly comfortable in!
 Can't wait to go back!

 My daughter was so excited to get her first chapter book and have a "this book belongs to" sticker with her name.